 8.12.1.16.
 Effects on Safety.
-The Tentatively Preferred Alternative will have no effect on the current Mississippi River Safety Plan which identifies safety concerns, responsibilities, and management techniques for different environments at the Project.
+The Recommended Plan will have no effect on the current Mississippi River Safety Plan which identifies safety concerns, responsibilities, and management techniques for different environments at the Project.
 The Corps will continue to actively promote general visitor safety including a strong focus on water safety.
 There will be no effects on safety because of implementation of any of the alternatives.

 8.12.1.17.
 Effects on Cultural Resources.
 Section 106 of the National Historic Preservation Act of 1966, as amended, and its implementing regulations 36 CFR Part 800 require Federal agencies to take into account the effect of an undertaking on historic properties if that Project is under the direct or indirect jurisdiction of the agency or has been licensed or assisted by that agency.
-The Corps determined that the implementation of the Tentatively Preferred Alternative, would have "No Effect" on historic properties.
-Likewise, the reclassifications included in the Tentatively Preferred Alternative, including sensitive area designations, would further protect historic properties and sites.
+The Corps determined that the implementation of the Recommended Plan, would have "No Effect" on historic properties.
+Likewise, the reclassifications included in the Recommended Plan, including sensitive area designations, would further protect historic properties and sites.
 The Corps will continue to manage public lands within the Project through coordinating with interested parties should any future management practices result in separate undertakings in accordance with the Section 106 process.
-While the Corps asserts that no historic properties would be affected by the Tentatively Preferred Alternative, if any undocumented cultural resources are identified or encountered, the Corps would discontinue activities and resume coordination with the consulting parties to identify the significance of the historic property and determine any potential effects.
+While the Corps asserts that no historic properties are identified or encountered, the Corps would discontinue activities and resume coordination with the consulting parties to identify the significance of the historic property and determine any potential effects.

 8.12.1.18.
 Effects on Other Land Management Plans.
 Section 1506.2(d) of Title 40 of the Code of Federal Regulations (CFR) states, to better integrate environmental impact statements into state or local planning processes, statements shall discuss any inconsistency of a proposed action with any approved state or local plan and laws (whether or not federally sanctioned).
 The Corps reviewed land management plans in the drafting of the MP including most notably the USFWS Comprehensive Conservation Plans and Habitat Management Plans for refuges on Project and state Wildlife Action Plans.
-The Tentatively Preferred Alternative was found to be neutral or positive for those plans.
+The Recommended Plan was found to be neutral or positive for those plans (See Table 8-6 for effects on other land management plans).